 The Centre follows billing periods as set by Province of Manitoba, Child Day Care.
 Parents will receive invoices for their fees at the beginning of each four (4) week billing period, or at the time of enrolment.
 Invoiced fees are due in full by the Friday of the current billing cycle.
-Payments are to be made by Interac, cash, cheque or money order (payable to Lord Roberts Children's Programs Inc.).
-Payment of fees can also be made through a Pre-Authorized Payment Plan (PAP).
+Payments are to be made by e-transfer or CAFT payments- a Pre-Authorized Payment Plan (PAP).
 Enrolment in the plan can be arranged through the Executive Director or Assistant Director.